Europe Explorer

 Is this trip right for me?

-As accommodation on this trip is twin-share, you will share a room with other travellers of the same gender.
-This trip is a great opportunity to get to know other like-minded people, so embrace it while you can.
-Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together/apart.
-Rooms can be rather small, especially compared to American or Australian standards, and in most cases bathroom facilities will be shared rather than ensuite.
-A single supplement is not available on this trip.
+As accommodation on this trip is twin-share, solo travellers will share a room with other travellers of the same gender.
+Hotels in Europe often don't have double beds, but rather two single beds that can be pushed together/apart.
+Rooms can be small and in some cases bathroom facilities will be shared rather than ensuite.

 Summer temperatures can be very high in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat, and drink plenty of water.
 Please keep in mind that many European hotel rooms are not equipped with air-conditioning.
+In Winter, warm waterproof layers will be needed as snow and rain can be expected.
 Carefully consider the time of the year you wish to travel and your suitability to that season.

 The primary means of transportation on this trip is by train.
 Trains are a fast way to cross long distances, allowing you to avoid traffic jams and arrive right into the city centre.
-They are comfortable and all have toilets; however, can sometimes be quite busy.
-You will have to carry your own luggage on and off the train, as well as some short distances to the hotel (no longer than 30min).
-It’s recommended that you leave any wheelie bags/cases at home and bring a backpack instead, but please make sure it doesn’t exceed our weight and size recommendations listed in the 'Packing' section of the Essential Trip Information.
+They are comfortable and all have toilets, however they can get busy.
+You'll have to carry your own luggage on and off the train, so make sure it doesn’t exceed our weight and size recommendations.
+You can find specifics under ‘Packing’ in the Essential Trip Information.

 Important information